Uninett/Argus/docs/user-manual.rst

    - Select what alarms you want to receive notifications about in the *Filters* drop-down.
 If the drop-down menu is empty, `create a filter <#save-current-filter>`_ first.
-Note that if no filter is selected no notification will be sent.
+Note that if no filter is selected no notifications will be sent.
 You can select multiple filters per notification profile.

    - Select what destination(s) you want to receive notifications to in